junxit/us-congress-bills-117/metadata.md

 - 2022-09-26 — Introduced in House
 - 2022-09-26 — Introduced in House
 - 2022-09-26 — Referred to the House Committee on Ways and Means.
+- 2022-09-29 — Considered under suspension of the rules. (consideration: CR H8264-8268)
+- 2022-09-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+8982.
+- 2022-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-29 — Ms. DelBene moved to suspend the rules and pass the bill.
+- 2022-09-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8265)
+- 2022-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.
+- 2022-09-29 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Voice Vote.(consideration: CR S5524)
+- 2022-09-29 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Voice Vote. (consideration: CR S5524)